 “…who loves to be first, will have nothing to do with us.
 So if I come, I will bring up what he is doing, talking wicked nonsense against us.
 And not content with that, he refuses to welcome the brothers, and also stops those who want to and puts them out of the church.”
 (3 Jn 10)

 So who were these Brothers?
 Their names are not listed, nor is their individual identity necessary to discover.
 Their role was significant, and sadly does not appear to exist any longer.
-My guess is that they were eye-witnesses who had grown up at the feet of Jesus.
+My guess, from what evidence is preserved in Scripture, is that they were eye-witnesses who had grown up at the feet of Jesus.